ecovisum/ecovisum-site/markdown/research.md

   <section>
   <h2>EDI-NET</h2>

-  a system that provides a thing that helps councils save money by providing live monitoring of the energy use of all their buildings and notifies them of significant changes
+  This software provides a comprehensive system that helps councils save money by providing live monitoring of the energy use of all their buildings and notifies them of significant changes

   </section>
 </div>